OF THE REDONDO BEACH HISTORICAL MUSEUM

 <<< PREV ---- LIST ---- NEXT >>>

 High ranking generals and pilots from all over the world would come by and pay him homage.
 Kelly Johnson of the Lockheed Skunk works was his friend as well as Howard Hughes.
 After I worked for him several months and gone to Area 51 with him several times, always traveling together, I suddenly found myself being left out of the equation.
 He started disappearing over-and-over for continuing longer periods of time doing ever more weird secret stuff, with everybody near to him and upper echelon people seemingly having gone nuts over some discovery or some such thing.
-Hint:
+You can get a pretty good hint if you read the following comic page --- then if you like, for more, clicking the image:

 (please click image)